gocomet/snippets/geo-ip/README.md

 # Geo IP

-Comet Geo IP is a way to easily implement a sister store.
+Demac Geo IP is a way to easily implement a sister store or (stores).
 Just drop the relevant files into both stores, configure the settings, and away you go.

 ## Features

+Supports up to 3 sites by default.
+You can easily add more -- by editing the snippets and making the for loops loop through more items.

 **Geo IP Redirect**